mlcommons/training/image_classification/README.md

 ### Data preprocessing
 The dataset is extensively preprocessed, in several ways including image processing, batching and TF formatting.
 The first pass does conversion and scaling (e.g. png to jpg).
-The second step is to group images in larger groups and convert into a Tensorflow format (a.k.a Tf-records).
+The second step is to group images in larger groups and convert into a Tensorflow format - [TFRecords](https://www.tensorflow.org/programmers_guide/datasets#consuming_tfrecord_data).
 There is also cropping and augmentation, mean color subtraction, bounding boxes etc.

 For more information on preprocessing, see this file and documentation: https://github.com/tensorflow/models/tree/master/research/inception#getting-started